Nominated for a Banff Media Rockie Award 2022

 What next for Silva Lining's Care Plan?

 We are working to get Silva to as many ears as possible, through social media, festivals etc. We’d love it if you can spread the word.
-We have some informative and entertaining interviews which we hope to share in the near future in extra episodes.

 In addition to this, 2BU have been awarded funding to develop and make another podcast drama – watch this space!